Leveraging Symmetry Merging in Pauli Propagation: Symmetry-merging Pauli propagation

 \section{Symmetry-merging Pauli propagation}

-Given an initial state $\rho$ and the evolution unitary $U = \prod_{l=1}^L U_l$ with discrete symmetry $G$, our goal is to compute the expectation value of the evolved target observable $\Tr[\rho\, U^\dagger O U]$.
+Given an initial state $\rho$ and the unitary $U = \prod_{l=1}^L U_l$ with discrete symmetry $G$, our goal is to compute the expectation value of the evolved target observable $\Tr[\rho\, U^\dagger O U]$.
 At a high level, the \emph{standard PP} algorithm evolves a target observable $O$ using the Heisenberg equation of motion.
-The evolved operator expectation value can be expanded in the Pauli basis leading to a \textit{Pauli path integral}, Here, the summation over normalized Pauli strings $s_l \in \mathcal{P}_n$ enumerates all possible paths during the evolution (see \appref{app:pp}).
+The evolved operator can be expanded in the Pauli basis as a \textit{Pauli path integral}, Here, the summation over normalized Pauli strings $s_l \in \mathcal{P}_n$ enumerates all possible paths during the evolution (see \appref{app:pp}).
 Here we propose avoiding redundant computations by tracking only a minimal set of representative Pauli strings from each orbit under $G$ by introducing \textit{symmetry merging}.